Monmouth Torah Links

 Oy vey, indeed.

-Sadly, it seems like the Jewish people have been kvetching and complaining for a long time.
+Sadly, the Jewish people seem to have been kvetching and complaining for a long time.

-The commentaries point out that the fundamental flaw was not the specific complaints that they made, but that they were walking around with an attitude of negativity.
-Instead of seeing G-d’s love, they looked for the bad, and complained.
-As the Torah tells us, a complaining attitude is “evil in the ears of G-d” (Numbers 11:1).
+The commentaries point out that the fundamental flaw was not the specific complaints they made but that they were going about life carrying and expressing negativity.
+Instead of seeing G-d’s love, they looked for the bad and complained.
+As the Torah tells us, a complaining attitude is “evil in the ears of G-d” (Bamidbar 11:1).

 That’s NACHAS.
 N-A-C-H-A-S. NACHAS.

 Okay, you’re right — maybe it’s NACHES.
-Or NAKHES. . . but stop complaining, would you??
+Or NAKHES. . . but stop kvetching, would you??

 Leave a Comment